Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Monitoring

-Once HIV infection has been diagnosed, doctors regularly do blood tests at 3- to 4-month intervals to monitor the number of CD4+ lymphocytes (CD4 count) and the number of virus particles in the blood (viral load).
+Once HIV infection has been diagnosed in a child, doctors regularly do blood tests at 3- to 4-month intervals to monitor the number of CD4+ lymphocytes (CD4 count) and the number of virus particles in the blood (viral load).

 Lymphocytes are a type of white blood cell.
 The number of CD4+ lymphocytes decreases as HIV infection worsens.
 If the CD4 count is low, children are more likely to develop serious infections and other complications of HIV, such as certain cancers.

-The CD4 count and viral load help doctors determine how soon to start antiretroviral medications, what effects treatment is likely to have, and whether other medications may be needed to prevent complicating infections.
+The CD4 count and viral load help doctors determine how ill the child is, how effective treatment is likely to be, and whether other medications may be needed to prevent or treat complicating infections.

 • Ongoing monitoring